jwise/28c3-doctorow/transcript.md

 to publish, and all it takes to make legitimate material disappear from the Internet is to say "that?
 That infringes copyright.".
-It fails to attain the actual goal of the regulation; it doesn't stop people from violating copyright, but it bares a kind of superficial resemblance to copyright enforcement -- it satisfies the security syllogism: "something must be done, I am doing something, something has been done."
+It fails to attain the actual goal of the regulation; it doesn't stop people from violating copyright, but it bears a kind of superficial resemblance to copyright enforcement -- it satisfies the security syllogism: "something must be done, I am doing something, something has been done."
 And thus any failures that arise can be blamed on the idea that the regulation doesn't go far enough,